lamentoeldi/DistributedCalc/README.md

 - If result of expressions has more than `8` decimal places, they are thrown away
 - Notice that expressions like `2 2 + 3` will be processed as `22+3` due to system design

-## Expression
+## Expressions
-1. During the evaluation, field `result` in Expression schema is `0` until expression is evaluated
+1. During the evaluation, field `result` in Expressions schema is `0` until expressionTable is evaluated
 2. May have several statuses:
-   - `pending`: the expression is being processed
+   - `pending`: the expressionTable is being processed
-   - `completed`: the expression is processed and result is ready for use
+   - `completed`: the expressionTable is processed and result is ready for use
-   - `failed`: the system failed to process the expression
+   - `failed`: the system failed to process the expressionTable

 # Examples of Use
 - [API Specification](backend/api/v1/api.yaml)
 - [More examples](backend/examples)

 ## /api/v1/calculate
-Send expression to start evaluation
+Send expressionTable to start evaluation

 ### Request
 ```http request